ARM-DOE/pyart/AI_POLICY.md

 If you used AI to generate code, you are expected to have read it critically and tested it.
 As with a hand-written PR, the description should explain the approach and reasoning behind the changes.
 Do not leave it to reviewers to figure out what the code does and why.
+For example, for changes touching retrievals, corrections, or any physical calculations, reviewing the code is not sufficient — validate the output against a reference dataset, a published result, or the prior implementation, and say so in the PR description.

 #### Not Acceptable